-The Wolli Creek Preservation Society carries out bush restoration at many sites in the Wolli Creek area (see map and current regular dates) with the support of state government grants and Canterbury and Rockdale City Councils.
-These activities are primarily within the areas of the developing Wolli Creek Regional Park that are yet to come under the ownership of the National Parks and Wildlife Service, i.e. between Bexley North and Bardwell Park and between Turrella and Tempe.
+The Wolli Creek Preservation Society carries out bush restoration at many sites in the Wolli Creek area with the support of state government grants and Canterbury Bankstwon and Bayside Councils.
 We generally work from 9-12.30 (8-11.30 during daylight saving months), under the supervision of an experienced professional bush regenerator.
 There are also occasional ‘guerrilla bushcare’ sessions for special tasks/needs.
 These usually last only a couple of hours and include occasional planting days.

 Our Bushcare model

-We like to work each site with the combination of a team of professional bush regenerators and a regular group of volunteers, supervised by a well-experienced bush regenerator.
+We like to work each site with the combination of a team of professional bush regenerators and a regular group of volunteers, supervised by an experienced bush regenerator.
 This is often the supervisor of the professional team, so that someone has a good overall picture of the priorities for work.
 Sometimes, if the nature of the work allows it, we are able to make use of volunteer labour from corporate employees.
-We rely on support from our local Council (Canterbury) in disposing of weeds and rubbish removed from bushland.
+We rely on support from our local council in disposing of weeds and rubbish removed from bushland.

 Professional teams cost money and so to employ them we are generally dependent on obtaining grants (each site needs $20,000+ per year and supervision of volunteers takes $2,000+) and for effective work and medium-term planning we prefer multi-year grants.
 These are awarded on a competitive basis and are often quite demanding in terms of both application-writing and reporting.
 Sometimes, often thanks to generous donations, we are able to maintain paid volunteer supervision even when we are unsuccessful in gaining grants, but of course we can make rather less headway with only our volunteer team.